 How to Make A Knife Sheath in The Wilderness

 When you’re outdoors camping or hunting, it’s very hard to look for materials when you need an emergency sheath.
 You might have lost your original one or broken it.
-Whatever the reason is, a sheathed knife is even more important in the wilderness because you don’t want to accidentally stab or hurt somebody when help is so far away.
+A sheathed knife is important in the wilderness because you don’t want to accidentally hurt somebody or ruin your knife.

-You can follow the same steps as above but the problem with making a sheath outside your home is coming up with the proper material and having no proper tools to make it.
-However, if you can think outside the box, there are ways to make an emergency sheath for your knife.
+The steps above would help, but the problem with making a sheath when camping is coming up with the proper material and having no proper tools to make it.
+Thinking outside the box, you can find ways to make an emergency sheath for your knife.

 The first thing to do is to look around camp for materials that you can use.
 A piece of cloth can be easily cut especially if your knife is sharp.
 However, if you have denim, then it will have to suffice.
 Another good option for the emergency sheath is a piece of canvass or nylon.
 You can make use of a bag, your tent, tarp or other sturdy pieces of fabric.